"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 To be fair, the built-in options have real strengths:

-- Simple: Minimal learning curve
+- Simple: minimal learning curve

-This trips up the most people.
+This is the one that traps the most people.

-- Forgetting to switch it back is a daily frustration
+- Forgetting to switch it back is a daily frustration ("why is Zoom muted?")

 - Add captions or text overlays